 Prophylaxis is a thorough medical cleaning of teeth.
 It is recommended to prevent inflammation of the gums (inflamed gums) and gum disease every 6 months (bone loss around the teeth due to chronic inflammation).

 A dental prophylaxis is a cleaning process to thoroughly clean teeth and gums. it’s an important dental treatment to stop the development of gingivitis and periodontal disease.
-You can learn more about preventing periodontal diseases on this page.

 Preventive procedures ensure the proper oral health and stop the development of periodontal disease.